davisjoseph6/unitymol_copilot/README.md

 - The copilot requires UnityMol to be running with the ZMQ server enabled
 - Complex requests may require multiple interactions
 - The copilot's understanding is limited by the language model's capabilities

+## Troubleshooting

+If you encounter errors related to FastAgent compatibility, make sure you're using the latest version of FastAgent.
+This implementation uses the decorator-based approach with YAML configuration files as required by the current FastAgent API.

 ## License